Bram-Hub/LEGUP/src/main/java/edu/rpi/legup/model/GoalNotes.md

 | **Specific type**      | - Prove cell value is as indicated   | - Prove cell might not be indicated  |
 | **Unknown type**       | - Prove a cell must be a given value | - Prove a cell can be multiple types |

-To prove a cell is as indicated, there must be one valid branch where the cell is as indicated.
-If multiple branches have the indicated value, they __must__ be merged into one branch.
+To prove a cell is as indicated, __all branches__ need to be valid and the cell must be as indicated.

 To prove a cell might not be as indicated, only __one branch__ needs to be valid and the cell not as indicated for the puzzle to valid.
-Alternatively, __all__ branches where the cell is as indicated must be contradictory, and there must be one non-contradictory branch
+Alternatively, __all__ branches where the cell is as indicated must be contradictory

 To prove a cell must be one given type, the same condition as proving a specific type holds.